 School Facility Conditions and Planned Improvements

-The current facilities were built in 1963.
-There are 21 classrooms, a multipurpose room, a library, a staff lounge, and two playgrounds.
+The current school facilities were built in 1952.
+There are 23 classrooms, a library/media center, multipurpose room, two playgrounds and a gym.
+There is also a Family Resource Center on campus.

 Cleaning Process and Schedule